Editor’s note: This article on designing blended learning was originally published in February 2015 and has been updated to reflect current practices.

 In workplace training, blended instruction can incorporate any strategies that improve on-the-job performance and satisfaction.
 For example, a blended approach could mean a webinar enhanced with forum discussions and outfitted with mobile support tools.
 Or it might involve a flipped virtual classroom and working with a mentor.
 It’s like fitting puzzle pieces together to achieve a holistic learning journey.

-Ten Best Practices
+Ten Best Practices for Designing Blended Learning

 1. Design to meet learning outcomes, not to use specific technologies.